7ire/dotfiles/scripts/chroot/archinstall.md

 sudo systemctl enable sshd
 ```
 ### AUR Helper
-Install an AUR helper binary to let the system be able to download the package in the *AUR repository*.
+Install an AUR helper binary to allow the system to download packages from the AUR repository.
 The AUR helper of choice is **PARU**.

 [GitHub repository - paru](https://github.com/Morganamilo/paru)
 ``` bash